tancheng/mlir-cgra/README.md

 ```

 Once you have built LLVM and MLIR in `$BUILD_DIR` and
-installed it to `$PREFIX` (set both vars as "path/llvm-project/build/bin"), to build MLIR, execute:
+installed it to `$PREFIX` (set both vars as "path/llvm-project/build"), to build mlir-cgra, go into the folder of this repo (`cd /path/mlir-cgra`) and execute:

 ```sh
 mkdir build && cd build